Please read the criteria for Admissions to our school

 Where there are insufficient places available to meet all parental preferences, priority will be given to applications in the following order:

-- Roman Catholic children whose home address is within the parishes of St Vincent's Church.
+2. Roman Catholic children whose home address is within the parishes of St Vincent’s de Paul Roman Catholic church.

-- Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together
+6. Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (see note 3)

 Our prospectus will give you a general overview of our school inside a single document.
 By reading it you should get a good understanding of who we are and what we stand for.